Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 In terms of tooling, we observe that both fields make extensive use of tool-based applications and that there is a lack of automated/real-time applications; however, conformance checking studies largely use existing tools such as ProM, whereas prototypical implementations play a larger role in compliance checking studies.
+One useful line of future research, which we elaborate upon below, might therefore be to consolidate or unify existing compliance checking approaches.
 A final difference can be observed in the results the two different angles provide: Since quantification lies at the core of conformance checking, we see numeric expressions of compliance quite frequently in conformance checking studies, as well as explanations and diagnoses (perhaps due to the high share of real-world studies that aim to demonstrate and improve processes).
 While we also see quantifications in compliance checking studies, these are usually simple counts of violations and not fitness scores common to conformance checking; additionally, localizations appear to be more common in compliance checking studies.

-However, common to both angles is a relatively low validation of prescriptive models, and no generalized approach for deriving these models from relevant regulation.
+From this, we conclude that the intended outcome of applying either compliance or conformance checking techniques for regulatory compliance monitoring should be considered when deciding on a specific approach.

+However, common to both angles is a relatively low validation of prescriptive models, and the absence of a generalized approach for deriving these models from relevant regulations.
+From our analysis, we therefore suggest that future studies 1.) explicitly describe the \emph{source} of regulatory constraints and justify the choice for specific constraints; 2.) describe how these regulatory constraints relate to a specific business process under consideration; 3.) explicitly describe the design choices and reasoning behind their formalization into prescriptive process models or process constraints; 4.) provide an argument for how the formalization is a valid representation of the regulatory constraints; and 5.) be transparent regarding who was responsible for this formalization, and whether external expert knowledge was used during either formalization or validation.
+As a positive example,~\cite{WOS:000540648600033} provide a very comprehensive description of how process-specific constraints are derived from regulatory constraints, and how they are made to relate to a given event log.

+While the prevalent use of real-world process event data we found in both conformance and compliance checking uses for regulatory compliance monitoring is certainly commendable, a concern is the lack of datasets that are actually made available.
+We understand that studies in which the actual regulatory compliance of business processes is improved could be unable to publicly share such data, due to e.g. NDAs.
+However, for purposes of transparency and reproducibility, we argue that future studies, especially those aiming to improve techniques for regulatory compliance monitoring, should make process event data available in some form.